data-8/zero-to-data-8/_build/deploy/README.md

   url: /intro
   title: 'Home'
 next_page:
-  url: /deploy/setup_jupyterhub
+  url: /deploy/choose_cloud
-  title: 'Deploy your JupyterHub'
+  title: 'Choose where to deploy your JupyterHub'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Deploy Data 8 for your course